franleplant/nosleepjavascript-blog/content/blog/introducing-carolus/index.md

 For the past couple of weeks I have been playing around with the idea of news that are stored completely on-chain to make them uneditable and uncensorable.

-Carolus is the result of that experimentation and I expect it to be just one of many examples of [web3][15] [dapps][16] that are non-financial applications.
+[Carolus][10] is the result of that experimentation and I expect it to be just one of many examples of [web3][15] [dapps][16] that are non-financial applications.

 At its core, Carolus is really simple: it is a place where journalists, archivers and amateurs